 Bus Matching operation between the input port and output port is available.
-During a master reset of the multi-queue the state of the two setup pins, IW (Input Width) and OW (Output Width) determine the input and output port bus widths as per the selections shown in Table 3, "Bus Matching Set-Up".
-9 bit bytes or 18 bit words can be written into and read from the queues.
+During a master reset of the multi-queue the state of the three setup pins, BM (Bus Matching), IW (Input Width) and OW (Output Width) determine the input and output port bus widths as per the selections shown in Table 3, "Bus Matching Set-Up".
+9 bit bytes, 18 bit words and 36 bit long words can be written into and read from the Queues provided that at least one of the ports is setup for x36 operation.
 When writing to or reading from the multi-queue in a bus matching mode, the device orders data in a "Little Endian" format.
 See Figure 4, Bus Matching Byte Arrangement for details.

 The Full flag and Almost Full flag operation is always based on writes and reads of data widths determined by the write port width.
-For example, if the input port is x18 and the output port is x9, then two data reads from a full queue will be required to cause the full flag to go HIGH (queue not full).
-Conversely, the Output Valid flag and Almost Empty flag operations are always based on writes and reads of data widths determined by the read port.
-For example, if the input port is x9 and the output port is x18, two write operations will be required to cause the output valid flag of an empty queue to go LOW, output valid (queue is not empty).
+For example, if the input port is x36 and the output port is x9, then four data reads from a full queue will be required to cause the full flag to go HIGH (queue not full).
+Conversely, the Output Validflag and Almost Empty flag operations are always based on writes and reads of data widths determined by the read port.
+For example, if the input port is x18 and the output port is x36, two write operations will be required to cause the output valid flag of an empty queue to go LOW, output valid (queue is not empty).